How To Use Dairy Free Substitutions at Home

 Do you know, I could give a TED Talk about dairy free cheese?
 It comes in all sorts of flavors and shapes.
 Yet, some tastes awful, and some have promises of melting on the package and it just doesn’t cooperate.

 First, you’ll need to select a dairy free cheese that’s safe for you.
 Remember the bell curve from earlier?
 That still applies.
 Most dairy free cheese is made on shared equipment with dairy.
 About 70% of you will be fine with that.
-For the other 30% we recommend Follow Your Heart (shreds ONLY), Oatzarella (top 9 free), and Miyokos (contains cashew and/or coconut).
+For the other 30% I recommend Follow Your Heart (shreds ONLY), Oatzarella (top 9 free), and Miyokos (contains cashew and/or coconut).

 First, let’s talk taste.
 If you’ve had dairy your whole life then make the switch tomorrow, please avoid dairy free cheese.
-We suggest 6 months to 1 year.
+I suggest 6 months to 1 year.
 You need time to forget.
 If you can have tree nuts, select a brand that has cashew in the ingredients.
 This will give you an intense creamy texture and mouthfeel, which is part of an authentic cheese eating experience.

 Next, manage your expectations.
 Nothing will be the same, and your flavors are very limited.
 Also, don’t eat the cheese standalone.
 Eat it mixed with something.
 This really only applies if you were diagnosed with a point of reference.
 For those born allergic to dairy, they only know dairy free cheese and seem to do just fine.